 - 2) Wind energy development proposals will be supported where they: - a) Lie within a landscape area identified as being potentially suitable for this type of development (high, moderate-high, moderate and low-moderate potential areas set out in the Wind Energy Assessment Report and shown on the Policies Map).
 There will be a presumption against wind energy development proposals in low potential landscape areas.

-Applicants would need to clearly demonstrate that adverse impacts on the landscape can be satisfactorily mitigated in these areas; and - b) Demonstrate that, following consultation, the planning impacts identified by the affected local community have been fully addressed by the proposal; and - c) Avoid or adequately mitigate shadow flicker, noise and adverse impact on air traffic operations, radar and air navigational installations; and d) Flight paths and habitat corridors of protected mobile species such as birds and bats, and functionally linked habitat associated with protected sites (SACs; SPAs; SSSIs), are not adversely affected
+Applicants would need to clearly demonstrate that adverse impacts on the landscape can be satisfactorily mitigated in these areas;

+- b) Demonstrate that, following consultation, the planning impacts identified by the affected local community have been fully addressed by the proposal; - c) There is sufficient separation from the proposed wind turbines and/or mitigation measures, to protect residential amenity as a result of noise, shadow flicker and visual intrusion; - d) The proposals have addressed any potential adverse effects on the safety of aviation operations and navigational systems; - e) Potential interference to television and/or radio reception and information and telecommunications systems will be avoided and/or mitigated; - f) The proposed site access arrangements and access routes are suitable for the construction phase, including the delivery of turbine components and construction materials, the operational phase, and the decommissioning of the proposed wind farm.
+The use of aggregates, concrete batching and provision of grid connection infrastructure ensure adverse impacts are avoided or satisfactorily mitigated; and - g) Ensure flight paths and habitat corridors of protected mobile species such as birds and bats, and functionally linked habitat associated with protected sites (SACs; SPAs; SSSIs), are not adversely affected.